CodeFort: Robust Training for Code Generation Models: Related Work

 \section{Related Work}

-\paragraph{Adversarial Attacks on Code-Related Tasks} Numerous adversarial attacks~\citep{code_adv1, code_adv2, code_adv3, code_adv5, code_adv6, code_adv7, robust_discrete} have targeted encoder-decoder models in code-related tasks, including classification (e.g., vulnerability prediction, clone detection) and generation (e.g., code summarization, comment generation).
+\paragraph{Adversarial Attacks on Code-Related Tasks} Numerous adversarial attacks~\citep{code_adv1, code_adv2, code_adv3, code_adv5, code_adv6, code_adv7, robust_discrete} have targeted encoder-decoder models in code-related tasks, including classification (e.g., vulnerability prediction) and generation (e.g., code summarization).
 Key methods include CODA~\citep{attack_coda}, which exploits syntactic differences for adversarial example generation; CARROT~\citep{carrot}, employing a lightweight hill climbing for optimization in attacks; and ALERT~\citep{alert}, which creates naturalness-aware attacks using pre-trained models.
-Unlike these approaches, we focus on improving the robustness of \emph{code generation} models trained using \emph{casual language modeling}.
+Unlike these approaches, we focus on improving the robustness of \emph{code generation} models trained using \emph{casual language modeling} (CLM).
 We assess our approaches' effectiveness in code generation through ReCode~\citep{recode}, a benchmark for evaluating robustness via semantic-preserving program transformations.

-\paragraph{Robust Training on Code-Related Tasks} Adversarial attacks typically enhance model robustness through data augmentation and adversarial training~\citep{pgd}. \citet{robust_ast_hole} refine model representations by feeding only pertinent program parts to the model; \citet{robust_delta_debugging} use curriculum learning and data augmentation with simplified programs.
+\paragraph{Robust Training on Code-Related Tasks} Existing work typically enhances model robustness through data augmentation and adversarial training~\citep{pgd}. \citet{robust_ast_hole} refine model representations by feeding only pertinent program parts to the model; \citet{robust_delta_debugging} use curriculum learning and data augmentation with simplified programs.
 They all tend to improve robustness in classification tasks.
 Unlike these, our focus is on code generation robustness.